 We are Monika and Fred - in our 60ies - and are running a small organic farm in the wilderness of the West Chilcotin mountains.
-The farm is very isolated in a small valley and borders the large Tweedsmuir Provincial Park, about one and a half hours away from the next villge.
+The farm is very isolated in a small valley and borders the large Tweedsmuir Provincial Park, about one and a half hours away from the next village.

-We are have devellopped 2 acres for vegetable production and have built a greenhouse into the mountain side for vegetables requiring more heat.
+We have devellopped 2 acres for vegetable production and have built a greenhouse into the mountain side for vegetables requiring more heat.
 A dog, a cat, a small flock of chickens and two milk cows with their offspring are enjoying life with us.
 One log cabin and a sauna is finished, a second cabin is almost completed.
 We also built a log barn, a cabin with a pool table and dart board, also a clay oven for baking bread the traditional way.
-Last additions are a equipment shed and a black-smith shop with a forge, anvil, bellow and basic blacksmithing tools.
+Last additions are an equipment shed and a black-smith shop with a forge, anvil, bellow and basic blacksmithing tools.

 We like to share our life in the wilderness with people who are interested in an experience of living in and with nature and produce one's own food.
 And at the same time enjoy some of nowadays comforts.
 The opportunities for work experiences and wilderness adventure are endless.

 - building a root cellar into the mountain side, including masonry work and a log entrance way